Stephen Lawrence murder investigation 'live' after 20 years

 A memorial service for Stephen will be held at St Martin-in-the-Fields church in Trafalgar Square, where Stephen's mother Doreen will remember her son.

-Father Neville, 71, who now lives in Jamaica, plans to mark the anniversary with a visit to his son's grave.'Not safe'
+Father Neville, 71, who now lives in Jamaica, plans to mark the anniversary with a visit to his son's grave.

 He said: "I have painted and freshened up the grave nicely, so it looks fine for Stephen.